dolezel/react-csv-downloader/README.md

 ## Get CSV contents

-If you just need to get CSV contents, import `react-csv-downloader/dist/lib/csv` function and use it directly.
+If you just need to get CSV contents, use `import { toCsv } from 'react-csv-downloader';` to import toCsv function and use it directly.

 ## License